ahmadigmaz/devTinder/src/Notes.md

 if app.use(a,b) = then first is work as req and second worked as res if app.use(a,b,c) = then first is work as req, second is work as res and the third one is worked as next;
 if(a,b,c,d) = a = error

+how can we expire the jwt token. now we are gonna learn about how can we set the time to expire out token.